ma-moore/The-Mystery-of-Wensleydale-Manor/readme.txt

 You just woke up in a grave in a swamp.
 Who are you and where are you?
 Ask around and find out!

 Controls
--Arrow keys to walk around
+	Arrow keys to walk around
--Space bar to interact
+	Space bar to interact

 Install files
 	Install-win32 - for Windows 32 bit systems